 If you would like to draw a simple butterfly you can follow my step-by-step guide below.

-Step 1: Draw the basic circle and oval shapes of the body of the butterfly.
+Step 1: Draw the basic middle line, circle and oval shapes of the butterfly’s body.

-Step 2 to Step 4: Draw each section of the wings on the right and left.
+Step 2 to Step 4: Draw two curved lines for each section of the wings on the right and left.

-Step 5 to Step 6: Fill in the basic patterns within the butterfly wings.
+Step 5 to Step 6: Fill in the diagonal lines and basic patterns within the butterfly wings.